 Sometimes, an idea gets into your head, and you just have to follow it through, or you know it will just continue to eat away at you.
 The novelty checkerboard fabric and the yellow broadcloth fabric are near each other in the fabric store, and my brain drew a connection between the two and labelled it "Taxi Shirt".
-It took me about a year to actually get around to making the shirt, but I knew I would make it eventually.
+It probably took me about a year to actually make the shirt, but I always knew I would make it eventually.

 It's also linked in my mind with a song from the band "Morphine".
 I'm hoping this compulsion will go away, but every time I see this shirt, the song goes through my head.